csc7/PP5_CI_GDEC/README.md

 - Footer
 - 404 page

-This pages are accessible from a fixed navigation menu on top and a footer, and several pop-up messages are included to inform the user of their interactions with the site.
+These pages are accessible from a fixed navigation menu on top and a footer, and several pop-up messages are included to inform the user of their interactions with the site.

 In the second half of the project, two more features were added to improve the user experience and feedback reception: